haosulab/ManiSkill2-Learn/README.md

 Updates will be posted here.

+Feb.
+12, 2023: Codebase updated to factor in some breaking changes in ManiSkill2 0.4.
+Please pull the latest updates.

 Nov.
 29, 2022: Modify example scripts to account for ManiSkill2 0.3 breaking change where ManiSkill2 tools/replay_trajectory.py is moved to mani_skill2/trajectory/replay_trajectory.py

 Oct.
 18, 2022: Added more example scripts for convenience, along with pretrained models.